TanasijeRUnibe/org_annot_eukar_genome_2025/README.md

 ## Running on the Cluster

-All scripts are adapted to the IBU SLURM cluster environment and rely on Apptainer/Singularity containers for reproducibility.
+All scripts are adapted to the IBU SLURM cluster environment and rely on Apptainer/Singularity containers.
 Key behaviors include:
 - Standardized SLURM headers defining CPU count, memory requirements, and walltime limits
 - Automatic generation of log files stored under `logs/` for output and error tracking
 - Reproducible execution using `apptainer exec --bind $WORKDIR container.sif` commands
 - Meaningful directory structures that separate `data`, `results`, `logs`, and `scripts` for clarity
 - Consistent handling of paths and environment variables to avoid conflicts or unexpected behavior

-The cluster-oriented workflow ensures scalability and minimizes configuration overhead for each analysis.

 ## Requirements